NASA-AMMOS/MMGIS/README.md

 1. Go back to the root `/` directory

-1. Run `python -m pip install -r python-requirements.txt`
+1. Run `micromamba activate mmgis` or `python -m pip install -r python-requirements.txt` (if not using python environments)

 1. If using adjacent-servers (titiler, stac, ...) make `.env` files from the samples within the `/adjacent-servers/{servers}/` directory.